On the Constraints of Galaxy Assembly Bias in Velocity Space

 We jointly model the 2PCFs of early and late galaxies.
 As we parameterise the mean occupation functions of early and late central galaxies separately, there is a possibility that the sum of the mean occupation numbers of early and late central galaxies exceeds unity, which becomes nonphysical.
 In such cases, we renormalise the amplitudes of the two samples, $A_{\rm c, early}\leftarrow A_{\rm c, early}/(A_{\rm c, early}+A_{\rm c, late})$ and $A_{\rm c, late}\leftarrow A_{\rm c, late}/(A_{\rm c, early}+A_{\rm c, late})$.

 To model the redshift-space clustering, we also have two velocity bias parameters ($\alphac$ and $\alphas$) to describe the differences between the motions of galaxies and dark matter \citep[e.g.][]{Guo15a}.
 In the rest frame (centre-of-mass frame) of a halo, the central galaxy is not necessarily at rest, and we assume its line-of-sight velocity to follow a Laplacian distribution \citep{Guo15c} with velocity dispersion $\sigma_{\rm v, c}=\alphac \sigma_{\rm v, h}$.
 Here $\sigma_{\rm v, h}$ is the one-dimensional (1D) velocity dispersion of dark matter particles inside the halo, and the central velocity bias parameter $\alphac$ characterises the status of mutual relaxation between central galaxies and their host haloes \citep[e.g.][]{Ye17}.
-For satellites, we parameterise their velocity dispersion to be $\sigma_{\rm v, s}=\alphas \sigma_{\rm v, h}$, with $\alphas$ the satellite velocity bias parameter.
+For satellites, we parameterise their line-of-sight velocity in the rest frame of a halo to follow a Gaussian distribution, characterised by the velocity dispersion $\sigma_{\rm v, s}=\alphas \sigma_{\rm v, h}$, with $\alphas$ the satellite velocity bias parameter.
 In the case that galaxies follow the motion of dark matter particles, we have $\alphac=0$ and $\alphas=1$.
 Our main purpose of this study is to see whether there is difference between the motions of early and late central galaxies.
 That is, we focus on the constraints on $\alphac$, and the satellite velocity bias $\alphas$ is treated as a nuisance parameter.